jennifermf/documentation/Using-Mastodon/User-guide.md

 #### Text Posts

 The most basic way to interact with Mastodon is to make a text post, also called a *Toot*.
 In order to toot, simply enter the message you want to post into the "What is on your mind?" text box in the Compose column and click "TOOT".
-There is a limit of up to 500 characters per toot; if you really do need more than this you can reply to your own toots so they will appear like a conversation.
+There is a limit of up to 500 characters per toot; if you really do need more than this you can reply to your own toots so they will appear like a conversation. (**NOTE** Some instances may allow longer toots.)

 If you want to reply to another user's toot, you can click the "Reply" icon on it.
 This will add their username to your input box along with a preview of the message you're replying to, and the user will receive a notification of your response.